openstack/ptgbot/README.rst

   #oslo color #42f4c5
   #oslo next after lunch we plan to discuss auto-generating config reference docs

-You can also remove all entries related to your room by issuing the following command::
+You can also remove all entries related to your track by issuing the following command::

-  #ROOMNAME clean
+  #TRACK clean

 Admin commands